natsblog/natsblog.github.io/index.md

 After graduating from a Master's in Genomic Medicine at the University of Cambridge, Nat started her research into data anonymization and data privacy in collaboration with the pharmaceutical industry.

-She believes in the vision for integrated, personalised and preventative medicine using genomics, artificial intelligence and data sharing.
+She believes in using genomics, AI and data sharing to serve the future vision of an integrated, personalised and preventative approach to medicine.

 Nat is an advocate for involvement of patients as key stakeholders from the start, particularly in genomic data sharing and clinical trial design.